cryptomator/docs/source/desktop/vault-management.rst

 .. note::

-    The vault's is **not** deleted from your PC by removing it from the list.
-You need to delete the vault directory to permentantly delete your encrypted files using the file manager.
+    The vault is **not** deleted from your PC by removing it from the list.
+If you wish to permanently delete your encrypted files, you need to delete the vault directory using the file manager.

 .. _desktop/vault-management/reorder-vaults: